lucasjoliveau/doc/fr/legal/terms/enterprise.md

 to upgrade to a more recent Covered Version of the Software as a remedy to a Bug.

-When a Bug is fixed in any Covered Version, Odoo SA commits to fixing the Bug in all more recent Covered Versions of the Software.
+When a Bug is fixed in any Covered Version, Konvergo ERP SA commits to fixing the Bug in all more recent Covered Versions of the Software.

-Both parties acknowledge that as specified in the license of the Software and in the 7.3 Limitation of Liability section of this Agreement, Odoo SA cannot be held liable for Bugs in the Software or in Covered Extra Modules.
+Both parties acknowledge that as specified in the license of the Software and in the 7.3 Limitation of Liability section of this Agreement, Konvergo ERP SA cannot be held liable for Bugs in the Software or in Covered Extra Modules.

 ### 4.2 Security Updates Service

 #### Self-Hosting

-For the duration of this Agreement, Odoo SA commits to sending a « Security Advisory » to the Customer for any security Bug that is discovered in the Covered Versions of the Software (this excludes Extra Modules), at least 2 weeks before making the Security Advisory public, unless the Bug has already
+For the duration of this Agreement, Konvergo ERP SA commits to sending a « Security Advisory » to the Customer for any security Bug that is discovered in the Covered Versions of the Software (this excludes Extra Modules), at least 2 weeks before making the Security Advisory public, unless the Bug has already